Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Work and Energy

 Law of ConservationLaw of Conservation

-Rate of doing Work or Power
+Rate of Doing Work or Power

-• Some other common units of power are:
+• Other common units of power include:

-Example 8: A boy with a mass of 50 kg runs up a staircase with 45 steps in 9 seconds.
-If each step is 15 cm high, find his power.
-Given g = 10 \, \text{m/s}^2g = 10m/s2
+Example: A boy with a mass of 50 kg runs up a staircase with 45 steps in 9 seconds.
+Each step is 15 cm high.
+To find his power, we use the information provided with g = 10 m/s².

 Question for Chapter Notes: Work and Energy